 What are CAMs?

 Before we dig into CAM slippage, let’s get clear on exactly what CAMs are.
 CAM stands for common area maintenance.
 Property managers of multi-tenant office, retail, industrial and warehouse properties typically use net leases.
 Such net leases recover from the tenants the operating costs for shared common areas separately from the base or minimum rent.
 These operating costs for shared common areas are the “net” portion of the lease.
-CAM (again, the common area maintenance) includes the taxes, maintenance and insurance (TMI) that cover the property and building.
+They include taxes, maintenance and insurance (TMI) that cover the property and building, as well as other overhead expenses and depreciation.
+CAM (again, the common area maintenance) is part of this TMI (though CAM is sometimes used to refer to TMI).
 While CAM costs are primarily operational expenses, portions of capital expenses are sometimes also recovered from tenants.
 The total cost recoveries are often referred to as Additional Rent in the lease agreement.

 What is CAM slippage?

 Slippage is the difference between the total operating cost of the property and the amount recovered from tenants.
 It represents the often-preventable losses incurred from various sources.
 What causes CAM slippage, and how can you avoid those losses?

 There are two broad causes of CAM slippage: voluntary and involuntary.
 Surprisingly, much of the slippage occurs directly from voluntary actions on the part of the property manager.
 We will look at the voluntary reasons first.

 1. Going over budget